Cap-go/website/src/content/docs/docs/plugin/api.md

 addListener(eventName: "appReloaded", listenerFunc: AppReloadedListener) => Promise<PluginListenerHandle> & PluginListenerHandle
 ```

-Listen for reload event in the App, let you know when reload has happend
+Listen for reload event in the App, and let you know when the reload has happened

 | Param              | Type                                                                |
 | ------------------ | ------------------------------------------------------------------- |